ejkim000/game/README.md

 ## Game Rules
 1. Answer 5 Questions in 1 Minute
-2. To answer, have to pop the bubbles in the correct order of Alphabet
+2. To answer, have to pop the bubbles in the correct order of alphabet
 3. Wong answer doesn't count
-4. Click "Skip" button when you dont know the answer
+4. Click "Skip" button for the next question

 ## Classes
-1. Users
+1. User
+    - Save user information in Cookie and localStorage
+    - Check user name to prevent duplicated user

-2. Questions
+2. Quiz
+    - Questions are saved in data.js file
+    - Create total 10 alphabet bubbles inclue random alphabet bubble each question
+    - When click a bubble, the bubble pops and come down to the answer area
+    - If the answer matches, move on to the next question
+    - rank only for the users who cleared the game
+    - Game Over : didn't solve 5 questions in 1 minute
+    - You Won! : did solve 5 questions in 1 minute

-## Local Storage
+## Store Data
-1. Users
+1. localStorage (Users)
-    - name: string, key value
-    - questions: array, [question id, correct(boolean)]
+    - user_name: string
+    - solved_quiz: array
+    - skipped_quiz: array
-    - clear_time: numbers, secondsof clear the game
+    - clear_time: number, second of clear the game
-    - rank: number
-2. Questions
-    - question id: number
-    - question : string
+    - clear_game: number, 0: didn't clear game / 1: cleared game
+2. Cookie - for each user
-    - answer : string
+    - user_name: string
+    - solved_quiz: array
+    - skipped_quiz: array
+    - clear_time: number, second of clear the game
+    - clear_game: number, 0: didn't clear game / 1: cleared game

 ## Resources